 Q: How will smoking affect my surgery and recovery?

-For breast augmentation, Dr. Bogdan recommends stopping both smoking and nicotine products for 3 weeks before and after surgery.
+For breast augmentation, we recommend stopping both smoking and nicotine products for 3 weeks before and after surgery.
 Everyone knows smoking is bad for your health and increases the risk of getting cancer.
 From a cosmetic surgery standpoint, smoking increases both short-term and long-term risks.
 Nicotine use has a vasoconstrictive effect, slowing blood flow.
 Peripheral tissues like the skin really see this effect.
 Chronic smoking accelerates skin aging by reducing the ability of the skin to heal from the constant damaging forces of everyday life (such as sun exposure).
 This means that skin wrinkles faster in smokers than non-smokers and will also stretch out faster as the youthful elastic properties of skin are lost.
 For implants, this means “perky” breasts will drop faster and the chance of implants “bottoming out” is higher.
 In the short term, smoking around the time of the operation increases all surgical risks due to the reduction of blood flow and the delay in healing.
 Scars will tend to be wider and more visible, and infection rates are higher.